-(d) For purposes of this section, "load serving entity" does not include a local publicly owned electric utility as defined in Section 9604, the State Water Resources Development System commonly known as the State Water Project, or customer generation, if the customer generation (1) takes standby service from the electrical corporation on a commission-approved rate schedule that requires the customer's load serving entity to provide for adequate backup planning and operating reserves for that customer generation or (2) is not physically interconnected to the transmission grid, so that if the customer generation fails, backup power is not supplied from the electricity grid.

-SEC.
-2. Section 9620 is added to the Public Utilities Code, to read:

-9620. (a) Every local publicly owned electric utility serving end-use customers, shall ensure that adequate physical generating capacity dedicated to serving all of its load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates.
+- (d) For purposes of this section, "load serving "load-serving entity" does not include a local publicly owned electric utility as defined in Section 9604, the State Water Resources Development System commonly known as the State Water Project, or customer generation, if the customer generation (1) takes standby service from the electrical corporation on a commission-approved rate schedule that requires the customer's load serving load-serving entity to provide for adequate backup planning and operating reserves for that customer generation or (2) is not physically interconnected to the transmission grid, so that if the customer generation fails, backup power is not supplied from the electricity grid. - (e) The commission shall determine if a centralized resource adequacy mechanism, or some other appropriate mechanism, is the most efficient and equitable means of meeting the objectives of this section and of ensuring that investment is made in new generating capacity, that existing generating capacity that is economic is retained, and that the cost of generating capacity is allocated equitably. - SEC.
+2. Section 9620 is added to the Public Utilities Code, to read: - 9620. (a) Every local publicly owned electric utility serving end-use customers, shall ensure that adequate physical generating eapacity dedicated to serving all of its load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates.